-What makes me tick is to help my clients find the emotions that hide in their body.
+What makes me tick is to help my clients find the emotions that hide in the body.

 In 2004, I was diagnosed with breast cancer.
-That’s when I bumped into yoga and my teacher for the first time.
-Aline Frati a yoga teacher of 40 years in Paris, taught me her unique yoga practice for 14 years until she passed in 2018.
+That’s when I bumped into yoga for the first time, as well as my teacher.
+Aline Frati, a yoga teacher of 40 years in Paris, taught me her unique yoga practice for 14 years until she passed in 2018.

-In 2006, love pushed me to move to the States.
+In 2006, love pushed me to move from Paris to the States, in Atlanta.
 I started teaching yoga in 2010.
 I trained in gestalt therapy and, in 2013, I became a certified yoga therapist under the International Association of Yoga Therapists.
-A year later, I was diagnosed with breast cancer for the second time while my father was diagnosed with lung cancer.
-Within a year, I separated from my husband, I went through the treatments and lost my dad.
+In 2014, I was diagnosed with breast cancer for the second time while my father was diagnosed with lung cancer.
+Within a year, I went through the treatments, separated from my husband and lost my dad.

-I came out on the other side with a greater desire to look at who I was, to find my voice and my purpose.
-That’s when I started designing my own style of yoga therapy that combines verbal therapy and yoga.
+I came out on the other side with a greater desire to look at who I am, to find my voice and my purpose.
+That’s when I started designing my own style of yoga therapy that combines Circle work and yoga.
 It’s my life work!

 I am an IAYT-Certified (C-IAYT) Yoga Therapist with the International Association of Yoga Therapists, and a Registered Yoga Teacher (RYT 500) with Yoga Alliance.
 The yoga therapy components of my teaching are based on my IAYT certification, not derived from my status as an RYT 500 with Yoga Alliance Registry.

 Photo: © Fernando Decillis.